 I'm hoping to start a monthly book club soon and I have a hunch this might be the first book on the list.
 Written by Ed Catmull, the president of Pixar Animation and Disney Animation, the book explores the topics of innovation, creativity, and leadership by offering a behind-the-scenes view of the Pixar story.
+I am naturally skeptical when people point to corporations as examples that schools should emulate.
+We are not making a product and we should not be governed by economic norms.
 Fifty Recommended Books on Creativity – John Spencer.
 Ten Things That Happen When Kids Engage in Design Thinking – John Spencer.
 Creativity and innovation have become buzzwords in education (though not as quite as trendy as hipster beards or skinny jeans).

 It’s easy to look at the maker movement and write it off as yet another trend in education.
-But what if it’s not just a trend?
-What if it’s an idea whose time has come?
-For years, schools have been stuck in a one-size-fits-all factory model, where students passively consume content.
-But here’s the thing: kids aren’t widgets.
 Welcome to the Virtual Crash Course in Design Thinking.
 Welcome to the d.school’s Virtual Crash Course resource page!

 Jonathan Bendor: A Toolkit for Solving Problems.
 In the middle of the 20th century, the standard recommendation regarding problem solving went something like this: Create an extensive strategic plan with a few rigidly outlined logical steps.

-Four human biases that prevent organizations from succeeding.
+Four human biases that prevent organizations from succeeding 2.
 IBM’s Design-Centered Strategy to Set Free the Squares.
 Photo Phil Gilbert is a tall man with a shaved head and wire-rimmed glasses.